ihucos/counter.dev/posts/pwyw.md

 at a restaurant.
 Nevertheless not many people actually do that.
 If that happened the experience of eating at a restaurant would have to be much worse in order to ensure guests actually pay.
-The additional cost for restaurants to hire more staff to - for example - check for receipts at the exit would ultimately be passed to the guests.
+The additional cost for restaurants to hire more staff to check for receipts at the exit would ultimately be passed to the guests.

 By prioritizing user value beyond almost everything we will stick with the PWYW-Model for a while.
 In fact counter's technical architecture is build to at